Spider-Man vs the Kingpin

 Your web shooters play a big role in the game in a number of ways.
 Webbing is for both travel and offense.
 The webs will cover bad guys and machinery in a few hits and cost next to nothing.
 You can expend a decent chunk to create a shield but honestly I never found it useful.
 The real star is web swinging.
 The developers nailed it better than any other Spider-Man game from that era.
 From the momentum to its arc it feels incredibly satisfying and most levels allow you to employ it to your heart’s content.

 This is not a difficult game although it has its moments.
 The main culprit is the at times atrocious hit detection.
 The game is very particular about its hit boxes which can be frustrating.
 It almost completely ruins the fight with the Kingpin at the end.
 Anyone familiar with Revenge of Shinobi will recognize this battle and it is just as maddening here.
 If you take too long you’ll have to face Venom alongside the current boss.
 While tough it is manageable.
-What isn’t is the brutal boss rush at the end.
+What is not is the brutal boss rush at the end.
 Fighting them two at a time, and four in total feels like a cheap way to try and use up your remaining time by continuing.
 Between this and the ridiculous Kingpin fight I wonder if anyone tried to balance the game.

 In Closing